Explore Military Tools for ArcGIS

 - Close ArcGIS Pro.

-In these lessons, you applied Military Tools for ArcGIS to the Meuse-Argonne Offensive, a battle that, to this day, is still the bloodiest battle in American history.
+In this lesson, you applied Military Tools for ArcGIS to the Meuse-Argonne Offensive, a battle that, to this day, is still the bloodiest battle in American history.
 First, you converted a new project into a mission-ready map.
 Then, you used the Military Symbol Editor to create the American and German regiments that engaged on the morning of October 7, 1918.
 With Distance and Direction, you discovered critical information about the range of the 75-mm artillery and FT-17 tanks supporting the attack of the U.S. 328th Infantry Regiment.
 The Visibility tools allowed you to make simple adjustments to increase the viewshed of the forward observers acting as the eyes of the artillery.

 The tools introduced in these lessons could be adapted to a wide variety of civilian careers ranging from firefighters and cartographers to police officers and communication specialists.
 Search and rescue officials could use these tools to establish the viewsheds needed to efficiently find lost hikers.
 Additionally, you can watch this video about the visibility tools.